Workbench Software for Mic qPCR Cycler

 Next generation qPCR analysis software that is user-friendly and packed with intelligent features.

-See your results with detailed statistical analysis as soon as your run has completed.
+Why wait long periods for results if you don’t have to?
+Mic PCR software allows you to see your results with detailed statistical analysis as soon as your run has completed.

-Mic’s RQ software uses up-to-date mathematical models and well-founded statistical analysis, allowing you to compare gene expression levels for different targets across multiple groups.
+Mic’s RQ software uses up-to-date mathematical models and well-founded statistical analysis, allowing you to accurately compare gene expression levels for different targets across multiple groups.

-High Res Melting
+High Resolution Melting Analysis

 This five point, two fold dilution series produced an efficiency of 98%.
 The percentage variation between the given and calculated concentrations was no greater than 5% allowing for accurate quantification of the unknown sample.

 The Identifier analysis uses a logic engine to help automate the identification of a target.
-The logic engine is a set of rules that will enable the qpcr software to make the identification.
+The logic engine is a set of rules that will enable the qPCR software to make the identification.

 Controls are also utilised to make appropriate decisions regarding the result of each sample and the run as a whole.
 These rules can be pre-defined for each target used in the assay individually or as a whole group of targets.